berndporr/limbic-system-5ht/README.md

 ### Running all simulations

 Change to `prism_model` and run the script `run_models.sh`.
 This will then run all eight scenarios as described above.
+To plot the reward probabilites type:
+`plot_results.py`.